 - ensuring that Australian fishing and aquaculture products are sustainable and acknowledged to be so; ensuring that Australian fishing and aquaculture products are sustainable and acknowledged to be so;

 - improving productivity and profitability of fishing and aquaculture; and

 - developing new and emerging aquaculture growth opportunities.

-The FRDC has an RAC for each fishery jurisdiction: Commonwealth, all states and the Northern Territory.
-Each RAC consists of a chair and members who provide expertise in the areas of fishing, aquaculture, management (fisheries), research, environment, post-harvest and other community interests, and is managed by an FRDC project manager.
+The FRDC has a RAC for each fishery jurisdiction: Commonwealth, all states and the Northern Territory.
+Each RAC consists of a chair and members who provide expertise in the areas of commerical wild catch, commerical aquaculture, recreational fishing, resource management, processing, post-harvest and marketing, environmental, RD&E execution and management, indigenous and people development, and is management by an FRDC project manager.

 IPAs are in place with 11 different industry sectors, and allow industry groups to identify and prioritise issues that relate to their sector and ensure RD&E investment against those priorities.
 Each IPA is managed by an FRDC project manager (see contacts, below) and an industry executive officer who reports to their governance committee.

 Stakeholder priority setting

 In September and October the RACs and IPAs will meet to discuss and set priorities for the coming year.
 Following these meetings the FRDC will convene a workshop of advisory groups around October each year to discuss the developed priorities, align them and identify areas for potential collaboration.